-The key spice in a Thanksgiving feast is variety, and the diverse viticultural regions of Sonoma County provide the wines you need for a delicious Thanksgiving dinner.
-Whether you are considering Chardonnay from Russian River Valley, Sauvignon Blanc from Dry Creek Valley or Pinot Noir from Sonoma Carneros, Sonoma wineries produce great wines to accompany your Thanksgiving dinner.
+The key spice in a Thanksgiving feast is variety, and the diverse viticultural regions of Sonoma Wine Country provide all the variety of wines you need.
+Whether you are considering Chardonnay from Russian River Valley, Sauvignon Blanc from Dry Creek Valley or Pinot Noir from Sonoma Carneros, Sonoma County wineries produce great wines to accompany your Thanksgiving dinner.

 Best if you’re bringing three bottles, as it may be controversial.
-But Chef John Ash, who says forget about the old Blue Nun stereotype: “Dry style Riesling is the perfect wine to serve with holiday foods, which typically tend to include lots of aromatics along with sweet/savory highlights.”
+But Chef John Ash says forget about the old Blue Nun stereotype: “Dry style Riesling is the perfect wine to serve with holiday foods, which typically tend to include lots of aromatics along with sweet/savory highlights.”
 Riesling may even taste less sweet than some big, butterscotchy Chardonnays out there, while matching the meal with more elegance and natural acidity.
 Chateau St. Jean makes a lovely dry Riesling.

 Thanksgiving is just not the time to buck tradition, and ye olde Pinot Noir and T-Day wine pairing is a keeper.
-Light to medium-bodied, silky, with the tartness of cranberries, the charm of cherries, and earthy undertones of forest floor, Pinot Noir has the home advantage for this holiday.
-Just do those hard-working cooks a favor and skip the cheap stuff, more likely to be stuffed with “filler” grapes or lacking in the subtle spice and texture that makes Pinot what it is.
-Sonoma Carneros Pinot, very generally speaking, may be lighter-bodied, with cranberry, strawberry flavors and herbal overtones; while Sonoma Coast and Russian River Valley Pinot may be richer, with black cherry, cola, and brown baking spices —good bet for barbecued turkey and dark meat.
+Light to medium-bodied, silky, with the tartness of cranberries, the charm of cherries, and earthy undertones of forest floor, Pinot Noir has the home advantage for the holiday.
+Sonoma Carneros Pinot, very generally speaking, may exhibit an earthy potpourri of cranberry and herbal notes, with strawberry fruit; while Sonoma Coast and Russian River Valley Pinot may often be richer, displaying black cherry, cola, and brown baking spices — a good bet for barbecued turkey and dark meat.

 Where can you find Sonoma County wines?
 Apart from local beverage stores, you can order directly from the wineries, or even better, pick up a few bottles in person.
 Here are listings for Sonoma County Wineries and info about how to ship wine home.
 Depending on your state or country of residence certain regulations and restrictions apply.